UBC-MDS/autopredictor/README.md

 2. Install poetry in your base environment through this [instruction](https://python-poetry.org/docs/#installation).

-3. Run the following commands from the root directory of this project to create an virtual environment for this package and install autopredictor through poetry:
+3. Run the following commands from the root directory of this project to create a virtual environment for this package and install autopredictor through poetry:
 ```bash
 conda create --name autopredictor python=3.9 -y
 conda activate autopredictor